SomeOddCodeGuy/WilmerAI/README.md

   using reasoning models for things like internal, inter-node processing.
 Socg keeps this on constantly.
 (NOTE: When streaming, this buffers the response to you until thinking is done.
 That means it looks like the LLM isn't sending you anything, but in actuality it's thinking.
-The moment the thinking is done, this will remove the thinking block and starting sending you the LLM's response.
+The moment the thinking is done, this will remove the thinking block and start sending you the LLM's response.
 So as a user, it just looks like the time to first token is FAR longer than it is.)
 - **thinkTagText**: Allows you to set custom think tags.
 Some LLMs do things like <reasoning> or <thinking> as opposed to <think>.
 With this, each endpoint can account for the specific type of tag it expects